bergesinstitute/grafmethodenglish/book-4-unit-3.md

     understand [ʌndər'stænd] - entender

-With these verbs, we use the present perfect simple, even when talking about duration:
+With these verbs, we use the present perfect, even when talking about duration:

-🔹 Con estos verbos, usamos el *present perfect* simple, incluso cuando hablamos de duración:
+🔹 Con estos verbos, usamos el *present perfect*, incluso cuando hablamos de duración:

 *I have known her for ten years.* Not: *I have been knowing her for ten years.*

 *He has wanted to visit Japan since he was a kid.* Not: *He has been wanting to visit Japan...*

+> The song *Since I've Been Loving You* by Led Zeppelin uses the continuous form
+> with *love,* but this is artistic license.

+> 🔹 La canción *Since I've Been Loving You* de Led Zeppelin usa la forma continua
+> con *love,* pero es una licencia artística.

 # Health and body vocabulary (vocabulario: salud y cuerpo)